cbryant1000/GCD_TidyData/ASSIGNMENT.md

 # GCD_TidyData
-## Coursera, JHU, Getting and Cleaning Data - Course Project
+## Coursera, JHU, Getting and Cleaning Data
+## Course Project - Assignment Description

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit:
 1. a tidy data set as described below,